HeinrichHartmann/plain-test/README.md

 plain-test takes a number of test-files or dirs as parameter.
 If dirs are provided plain-test is executed over all test-files inside the directory.

-test-files have to have ending `.test` and have the following structure:
+test-files have ending `.test` and the following structure:

     <code>
     === stdout ===